teckcamp/teckcamp.github.io/privacy.md

 **<a id="Important information and who we are"></a>2.
 Important information and who we are**

 Teck Camp is an online community run on Slack.
-If you [register to Teck Camp via our online form](https://teck.camp/register/), you will receive an email from teckcamp@tecknuovo.com with a Slack Channel invitation and on the channel you will be informed of what meetups to attend.
-Teck Camp organises gatherings of Teck Camp members before a meetup to assist the community to attend more meetups together.
-To attend meetups you will have to sign up via that particular event’s page and follow their Code of Conduct and privacy policy.
+If you [register to Teck Camp via our online form](https://teck.camp/register/), you will receive an email from teckcamp@tecknuovo.com with a Slack Channel invitation and on the channel you will be informed of what events to attend.
+Teck Camp organises gatherings of Teck Camp members before an event to assist the community to attend more events together.
+To attend events you will have to sign up via that particular event’s page and follow their Code of Conduct and privacy policy.

 **Purpose of this privacy policy**